 Agent: Tori Bowie, who died in childbirth, was not actively performing home birth when baby started to arrive

-The shocking news of the death of Tori Bowie, a three-time Olympic medalist in track and field, sent shockwaves throughout the track and field community.
+News of the tragic death of Tori Bowie, a three-time Olympic medalist in track and field, sent shockwaves throughout the track and field community.
 The 32-year-old athlete was found dead at her Florida home last month during a well-being check conducted by Orange County Sheriff's deputies after she hadn't been heard from in days.

 The Orange County Medical Examiner's Office conducted an autopsy, which indicated that Bowie was eight months pregnant and alone at home, undergoing labor at the time of her death.
 The report cited "possible complications," including respiratory distress and eclampsia, a rare high blood pressure that can cause seizures.
 Her unborn child did not survive.